Garden offers now on

 Treating_exterior_timber_.jpeg

-As we begin to venture outside into the milder weather, the changing seasons offer the ideal time to draw up a list and tackle your garden maintenance jobs including timber care.
-Not just concerning your shed, decking and fencing, it’s likely that after several months of intense weather, exterior woods including your window frames, doors, garage door and porch will also need some TLC.
+The changing seasons offer the ideal time to draw up a list and tackle your garden maintenance jobs, including timber care.
+After several months of intense weather, exterior woods like your window frames, doors, garage door, and porch will also need some TLC.

 Applying_wood_oil_to_chair.jpeg